Chattanooga, Tennessee: 21st century

 Chattanooga launched the first government-provided one-gigabit-per-second Internet service in the United States in September 2010, provided through the city-owned utility EPB.

 In August 2012, Chattanooga developed its own typeface, called Chatype, which marks the first time a municipality has its own typeface in the United States and the first crowd-funded, custom-made typeface in the world.

 On July 16, 2015, five people — four U.S. Marines and one sailor — were murdered and two more were wounded in shootings at two U.S. military facilities in Chattanooga.
 The perpetrator was Muhammad Youssef Abdulazeez, an Islamic terrorist.

 On November 21, 2016, a school bus carrying students from Woodmore Elementary School crashed in the Brainerd neighborhood, killing 6 and injuring 23.
 In March 2018, the driver, an employee of Durham School Services, was convicted of six counts of criminally negligent homicide, 11 counts of reckless aggravated assault, seven counts of assault, reckless endangerment, reckless driving and illegally using his phone while driving.
 The crash reignited the debate about whether seat belts should be required in school buses.

-On June 5, 2022, there was a mass shooting outside a night club in Chattanooga that left three dead and injured 11.
+On June 5, 2022, there was a mass shooting outside a night club in Chattanooga that left three dead and injured 14 others.

 Geography

-According to the United States Census Bureau, the city has a total area of 374.4 km2, of which 355.2 km2 are land and 19.2 km2, or 5.12%, are water.
+According to the United States Census Bureau, the city has a total area of 150.080 sqmi, of which 142.352 sqmi is land and 7.728 sqmi (5.15%) is water.

 The most prominent natural features in and around Chattanooga are the Tennessee River and the surrounding mountains.
 The Tennessee River is impounded by the Chickamauga Dam north of the downtown area.
 The city is nestled between the southwestern Ridge-and-valley Appalachians and the foot of Walden's Ridge; the river separates the ridge from the western side of downtown.
 Several miles east, the city is bisected by Missionary Ridge.
 The downtown area sits at an elevation of approximately 676 ft, one of the lowest elevations in East Tennessee.